wtg/shuttletracker/README.md

 Tracks and maps RPI's shuttles with [Go](https://golang.org/), [Postgres](https://www.postgresql.org), [Vue.js](https://vuejs.org/), [TypeScript](https://www.typescriptlang.org), and [Leaflet](https://leafletjs.com).
 Check it out in action at [shuttles.rpi.edu](https://shuttles.rpi.edu).

+Looking to contribute?
+Please review our Contribution Guidelines.

+More project documentation can be found on the [Repository Wiki](https://github.com/wtg/shuttletracker/wiki).

-## Setting up (Linux)
+## Setting up (Linux / WSL)

 1. [Install Go](https://golang.org/doc/install).
 Shuttle Tracker requires Go 1.11 or newer, and we recommend using the latest stable Go release.
 2. Clone the repository to your computer.
-On macOS, Linux, or WSL, this can be done with `git clone git@github.com:wtg/shuttletracker.git`.
+This can be done with `git clone git@github.com:wtg/shuttletracker.git`.
 If you receive a "permission denied" error, ensure you have [added your SSH key to your GitHub account](https://help.github.com/articles/connecting-to-github-with-ssh/).
-3. Ensure you have [Postgres downloaded](https://www.postgresql.org/download/), installed, and running.
+3. Ensure you have [Postgres downloaded](https://www.postgresql.org/download/), installed.
     - This can be done with `sudo apt-get install postgresql`
-4. Run `createdb shuttletracker` to create a Postgres database.
+4. Create a postgres databased titled "shuttletracker".
+  - This can be done by running `createdb shuttletracker`
-	- You could also do this through [pgAdmin](https://www.pgadmin.org/download/) by going to the Servers drop down, then the Databases drop down, and adding a database called shuttletracker by right-clicking on Databases and selecting create
+  - Alternatively, download the Postgres management software [pgAdmin](https://www.pgadmin.org/download/).
+Click on the Servers drop down, then the Databases drop down, and add a database titled "shuttletracker" by right-clicking on Databases and selecting create.
 5. Switch to the Shuttle Tracker directory (`cd shuttletracker`)
 9. Rename `conf.json.sample` to `conf.json`
 10. Edit `conf.json` with the following, if necessary:
     - `API.MapboxAPIKey`: Necessary for creating routes through the admin interface.
 [Create your own token](https://www.mapbox.com/help/how-access-tokens-work/) or ask a Shuttle Tracker developer to provide you with one.
     - `Postgres.URL`: URL where Postgres is located.
 This will generally look like `postgres://user:password@localhost/shuttletracker?sslmode=disable` where `user` and `password` are replaced
 11. Install Node.js and npm
-    - This can be done with `sudo apt-get install nodejs`
+    - This can be done with `sudo apt-get install nodejs`.
+    - Make sure you are on version 10.16.0 or higher by running `nodejs -v`.
 12. Switch to the `./frontend` directory.
 13. Run `npm install`
 14. Build the frontend using `npx vue-cli-service build --mode development`